chlange/dynar/README.md

 $ make test
 ```
 ##### Interoperability
-If you send the array across the network or write it to a binary file and send it to another process on a different computer it may produce garbage on the other end because this implementation uses size_t which may not be equal in bytes on different machines.
+If you send the array across the network it may produce garbage on the other end because this implementation uses size_t which may not be equal in bytes on different machines and/or the struct alignment may produce errors.